 - Rights in relation to automated decision making and profiling.

 In some circumstances we may legally be required to retain your personal information.
 However this will be discussed with you depending on your requirements and does not apply if we are processing your data to contact you regarding, or sending you, marketing materials.

 For more information of your rights under GDPR please read the relevant guidance issued by the ICO here.

-If you would like to exercise any of these rights, please contact Alice Wrigley, One Cathedral Square, Cathedral Quarter, Blackburn, Lancashire, BB1 1FB;
+If you would like to exercise any of these rights, please contact Tracey Beveridge, One Cathedral Square, Cathedral Quarter, Blackburn, Lancashire, BB1 1FB;

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to the organisation.
 However, if you do not provide the information, the organisation may not be able to process your application or perform any of the requested services.

 We may collect information about your device, including (where available) your IP address, operating system and browser type, for system administration.
 This is statistical data about our users' browsing actions and patterns and does not identify any individual.

 If you would like to raise a concern or make a complaint about how we process your personal data, please refer to our Dissatisfied Customer Procedure here.